MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 # [Python](#tab/python)

 Microsoft Teams currently differs slightly in the way auth is integrated with the bot.
-Please, refer to [Teams documentation](/microsoftteams/platform/bots/how-to/create-a-bot-for-teams) on authentication.
+For more information, see the [Teams documentation](/microsoftteams/platform/bots/how-to/create-a-bot-for-teams) on authentication.

 ---